Otaru: Notable attractions

 A canal adorned with Victorian-style street lamps runs through Otaru.
-The city attracts a large number of Japanese tourists as well as Russian visitors.
+The city attracts a large number of Japanese as well as foreign tourists.

 A popular attraction on the west side of the city is Nishin Goten (herring mansion).
-This large wooden building was built in 1897 and was once the house of Fukumatsu Tanaka, a magnate of the fishing industry.
+This large wooden building was built in 1897 and was once the house of Fukumatsu Tanaka, a fishing magnate.
 It was originally built in nearby Tomari village and moved in 1958.
-Visitors can clearly see the difference between the squalid conditions of the first floor sleeping quarters of 120 workers and the ground floor luxury of the magnate's rooms.
+Visitors can clearly see the difference between the squalid conditions of the first-floor sleeping quarters of 120 workers and the ground-floor luxury of the magnate's rooms.

 Another notable building is the Sakaushi residence, constructed by Yoshiya Tanoue, a pupil of Frank Lloyd Wright.

+The city is home to Otaru Aquarium, which is recognized by the Ministry of Education, Culture, Sports, Science and Technology as a facility equivalent to a museum under the Museum Law and is the oldest existing aquarium in Hokkaido, having opened in 1958.

-The Tomioka Catholic church is also a popular spot.
-Many of the buildings have been designated as landmark architecture.
+The city also hosts the Tomioka Catholic church, many of whose buildings have been designated as landmark architecture.

-Otaru is well known for its beer, and Otaru Beer, next to the canal, is a popular restaurant with a medieval theme.
-Otaru is also known for its fresh sushi.
-Another food attraction unique to Otaru is the rainbow tower ice cream.
+Otaru is known for its beer, and Otaru Beer, next to the canal, is a German restaurant with a medieval theme.
+The city is also known for its fresh sushi.
+Another food attraction unique to Otaru is rainbow tower ice cream.
 The town also has substantial shopping arcades and bazaars, but fewer than nearby Sapporo.

 Otaru's prominent industries are arts and crafts, such as studio glass and musical boxes.
 Of the latter, it maintains the Otaru Music Box Museum.
+Otaru Art Base is another cluster of museums that showcases local art.